-Because we’re a diverse and multicultural company spread across two continents, these courses also play a pivotal role in cross-cultural understanding.
+Because we’re a diverse and multicultural company spread across two continents, these courses also play a pivotal role in social learning and cross-cultural understanding.
 For example, our teammate Alex offered to create a course to help teach our European coworkers about gun rights and the second amendment in the US constitution.

 His course proved to be highly engaging, and received a lot of positive feedback from our team (see forum):

-Learning together creates a more solid community and helps individual workers become more invested in the company as a whole.
-Encouraging team members to share their skills and knowledge leads to better employee satisfaction.
+With the benefits of peer learning, you create a more solid community and help individual workers become more invested in the company as a whole.
+Encouraging team members to share their skills and knowledge leads to deeper peer interactions and higher employee satisfaction.

 In other words: Happy, involved employees stick around.
 “We had a bit of a turnover issue in 2018,” says Jonah.
 “In 2019, we saw a drop in that, which we attribute to people being more engaged and learning faster.”